 Once again, this myth falls in a grey area of both yes and no. A divorce certainly can get expensive.
 Time in court, legal battles that stretch on and on – it all adds up.
 Still, a divorce doesn’t have to be expensive.
 It depends on if both sides can come to an agreement on the terms of the divorce.

 One way to accomplish that is with mediation and arbitration.
 This keeps the divorce out of court while still allowing a third party to help you deliberate and make decisions.
 Often, the third party only interjects on issues that need assistance for determination.
-Otherwise, the parties can reach agreements directly with the assistance of legal counsel.
+We’ve written a blog post about how to keep fees in check.

 Myth #5: You don’t need a lawyer to get a divorce

 This myth goes hand and hand with myth #4 about money.
 Do you actually need a lawyer to get a divorce?
 No, you don’t.
 If you’re having an uncontested divorce or agree upon a settlement yourself, a lawyer doesn’t need to get involved in the negotiation process.
 In Alberta however, if you are settling your division of property matters by way of an agreement, the Family Property Act, R.S.A.
 2000, c.
-F-4.8, requires that each party have independent legal advice evidenced by a certificate signed by the independent lawyers in order for the agreement to bind the parties.
+F-4.8, requires that each party sign Family Property Act Acknowledgements and that they both have independent legal advice evidenced by a certificate signed by the independent lawyers in order for the agreement to bind the parties.

 Have you heard other divorce myths?
 Let us know, and we’ll try and answer them!